What is a Peristaltic Pump?

 - Pump Bearing: Tapflo Peristaltic Pumps = NO bearing!
 SP range: Difficult maintenance procedure to change the bearing at the back of the pump.
 SPX range: bearing inside the wheel in close proximity with the pumped product

-- Pump Cover: Our Peristaltic Pump range has 30% less bolts so quicker to remove and replace.
+- Pump Cover: Our Peristaltic Pump range has 30% fewer bolts so quicker to remove and replace.

 By the typical wearing of the lip seal (mainly due to the hose ruptures), the glycerine penetrates the casing of the gearbox through this ‘special’ lip seal.
 The mix of glycerine and gearbox oil creates a kind of ‘bitumen’ which destroys the gearbox.
 If the pumps are supplied with coaxial gearboxes which are slightly undersized (which is very often the case on VF10 to VF50 pumps), you easily imagine the consequences in terms of maintenance and repair costs.